 My daughter progressed and has completed 5 half marathons and raised over £2,500 for the Alzheimer’s Society after she got a ballot place and ran the 2014 London Marathon on her 25th birthday.
 Oh and having done all the training with her for her first half marathon I did it too in 2 hours 4 minutes – not bad for a 50 something with dodgy knees!

-Here are my 5 tips to get your running career started;
+Here are my 5 tips to Start running:

 - Set a goal